 New volunteers and visitors are welcome, but all participants must be aged 18 or over.
 Sorry, no children or young people may attend, due to insurance obligations.

-1. Oxygen and phosphate levels, salt levels, acidity/alkalinity and turbidity (water clearness) are tested every month, as good quality stream water is essential, if aquatic life and diversity are to thrive.
-Generally the results for all sites are quite good but we have had problems with excessive sediment flows in Lawson Creek, leading to high turbidity.
+1. Oxygen and phosphate levels, salt levels, acidity/alkalinity and turbidity (water clearness) are tested every month.
+Generally, the results for all sites are quite good.
+There have been problems with excessive sediment flows (high turbidity) in Lawson Creek.
 High concentrations of iron oxide in the tested stream at north Lawson, upstream of Fairy Falls, are also a concern, as the iron oxide reduces oxygen levels in the water.

 2. Macroinvertebrates (bugs with no backbone, including aquatic insects, worms, snails and crustaceans) are sampled and counted once each year.
 The more the better.
 Our results usually fall into the “Fair-Very Good” range, but “Poor” has also been recorded.